rncoursera/GettingAndCleaningDataAssignment/README.md

 ## Content of this repository
 This repository contains coursera assignment from course `Getting And Cleaning Data`.

-- README.md: Provide high level information of the content on this repository
+- [README.md](https://github.com/rncoursera/GettingAndCleaningDataAssignment/blob/master/README.md): Provide high level information of the content on this repository
-- run_analysis.R: R script that performs all task necessary to create the tidy data set.
+- [run_analysis.R](https://github.com/rncoursera/GettingAndCleaningDataAssignment/blob/master/run_analysis.R): R script that performs all task necessary to create the tidy data set.
-- CodeBook.md: Describes steps to perform, to reproduce the same data set on any system and the tidy data set content.
+- [CodeBook.md](https://github.com/rncoursera/GettingAndCleaningDataAssignment/blob/master/CodeBook.md): Describes tidy data set content.
-- UCI_HAR_tidy_dataset.txt: Text file containig the tidy data set as output of running run_analysis script.
+- [UCI_HAR_tidy_dataset.txt](https://github.com/rncoursera/GettingAndCleaningDataAssignment/blob/master/UCI_HAR_tidy_dataset.txt): Text file containig the tidy data set.
+This is the output of run_analysis script.

-See ['CodeBook.md'](https://github.com/rncoursera/GettingAndCleaningDataAssignment/blob/master/CodeBook.md) for description on tidy data set.

 ## Introduction
 To be able to recreate the result on another system you need to perform the following tasks.